BASEBALL CARDS FLORIDA

 The 1960s saw the rise of the modern baseball card industry.
 Topps released larger sets with over 500 cards chronicling not just the Majors but also the growing Minor Leagues.
 Their 1965 and 1969 sets are considered among the most iconic in the hobby.
 Meanwhile, regional factory teams from across the United States sent players to try out for the annual Topps Baseball Rosters set.
 This included teams from Florida like the Fort Lauderdale Yankees which gave local collectors cards featuring players from their own communities.

-Read also: BEST BASEBALL CARDS 1980
+Read also: TOP 2023 BOWMAN BASEBALL CARDS

 In the 1970s, Florida’s population growth accelerated with many newcomers bringing their baseball card collecting habits with them.
 Stores like Kmart and Walmart stocked full racks of the latest Topps, Fleer, and Donruss sets.
 The rise of competitive brands like Fleer and Donruss in the 1970s led to innovative promotions, oddball parallel sets, and even the introduction of player autographs on some cards.
 This fueled greater interest among Florida collectors.